Jordan Kannianen

 Jordan L. Kannianen (born August 1983) is a former American politician for the Republican Party who served as a member of the North Dakota Senate from the 4th District from 2016-2024.

 Early life

 Kannianen graduated from Minot State University with both a Bachelor and a Master of Science in Management.
 He also obtained a BS in Electrical Engineering from Arizona State University.

 Personal life

-Kannianen has twelve children with his wife, Elizabeth.
+Kannianen has thirteen children with his wife, Elizabeth.
 They are members of The Church of Jesus Christ of Latter-day Saints.
-After the LeBarón and Langford families massacre, Kannianen and his wife spoke out about the event, as they had personally known Rhonita Miller and her children, who were victims of the shooting.